-In the case of homestay arrangements with UK families, the School will follow guidance outlined in Annex E of Keeping Children Safe in Education (2022).
+In the case of homestay arrangements with UK families, the School will follow guidance outlined in Annex E of KCSIE, 2023.
 The School will obtain an enhanced DBS for the adult(s) in the household who are responsible for the visiting child.
 The School will risk assess as to whether an enhanced DBS certificate for anyone aged sixteen or over in the household where the child will be staying is required.